Yadnyesh-More/Software-Development/README.md

 # Hello ,We are three members of the this software competion
 1. Yadnyesh More - BackEnd dev
 2. Shivam Chavan - Prof. Designer
-3. Sanket Angane - Ch Bhi kr leta hu
+3. Sanket Angane - Team Leader (assign work to shivam and yadnyesh )

 Our Software name is MiddleMan means we are dealing property selling application